 About Row Partitioning

-A table or join index uses row partitioning to assign rows to row partitions based on the row partitioning expressions used to define the object.
-A row partition consists of 0 or more rows of a table or join index that have the same value for a partitioning expression defined for the database object and that are stored separately from other row partitions of the object.
+A table or join index uses row partitioning to assign rows to row partitions on AMPs based on the row partitioning expressions used to define the object.
+A row partition consists of 0 or more rows of a table or join index that have the same value for the partitioning expressions defined for the database object.

 The primary advantage presented by row partitioning is using row partition elimination as an aid to optimizing queries made on row-partitioned database objects.

 Consumption of Disk Space by Populated and Empty Partitions